The 6 Phases of Foreclosure

 What are the 6 Phases of Foreclosure?

-Foreclosure typically progresses through several distinct phases, each governed by specific legal procedures and timelines:
+Foreclosure typically progresses through several distinct phases, each governed by specific legal procedures and timelines here are the steps of foreclosure:

 Payment Delinquency: The foreclosure process often begins when a borrower fails to make mortgage payments on time.
 This delinquency triggers a series of events that can lead to foreclosure.